SAMC-Expedition-Team-Launch

 Sunday to Fridays | Longyearbyen – Moffen – Longyearbyen

-Included in this cruise: are 3 nights onboard MS Serenissima, and a pre-and post-voyage stay in Longyearbyen - at either Funken Lodge or Radisson Blu Polar Hotel Spitsbergen.
+Includes 3 nights onboard MS Serenissima and a pre-and post-voyage stay in Longyearbyen at either Funken Lodge or Radisson Blu Polar Hotel Spitsbergen.